HanHuCAS/SurgNet/README.md

 The authors would like to thank Jiyang Tang for clearing up the code for this repository.

-## 2. Application of the IVIS Intraoperative Vessel and Instrument Segmentation (IVIS) dataset:
+## 2. Applying the IVIS Intraoperative Vessel and Instrument Segmentation (IVIS) dataset for research:
 Individuals interested in accessing the IVIS dataset are required to consult the End User License Agreement [EULA](https://github.com/HanHuCAS/SurgNet/raw/main/IVIS%20Database%20EULA(1.1).docx) and submit an application.
 Upon approval of the completed and signed EULA by our Institutional Review Board (IRB), the applicant will receive a download link to the dataset.

 ## 3. References